do-mart/gramolang/README.md

 ## Examples
-The `example` directory contains example modules for specific package
+The `example` directory contains example scripts for specific package
 functionalities:

 - `models.py`: Simple script to retrieve OpenAI models based on an API key,